 Students, faculty or community members with complaints related to the nursing department should attempt to resolve the issue with the individual(s) most directly involved.
 If a resolution is not reached, a written complaint may be submitted to the Director of Nursing programs.
 Written complaints will be handled according to the process and time frames outlined in the college Academic Appeal Policy.
-This policy is available for your review at http://catalog.northampton.edu/policies-collegeacademic/appeals.htm
+This policy is available for your review at the link below Northampton Community College - Appeals (smartcatalogiq.com)

-Northampton Community College
+Northampton Community College Nursing Department Confidentiality Policy